section-engineering-education/engineering-education/content/articles/effects-of-feature-scaling-on-a-machine-learning-model/index.md

 As for us, `Standard Scaling` gives better results.

 ###  Exceptions
-1. Feature scaling is not required when using tree-based algorithms ie: Random Forest and Decision Tree.
+1.Feature scaling is not required when using tree-based algorithms ie: Random Forest and Decision Tree.

-2. When using Standardisation with a dataset that contains categorical data that is one-hot encoded, you should exclude the encoded columns.
+2.When using Standardisation with a dataset that contains categorical data that is one-hot encoded, you should exclude the encoded columns.
 Not doing so might lead to your dataset losing its categorical property.

 ### Conclusion
 We have learned the importance of `feature scaling`, looked at both the `Standard Scaling` technique and `Nomarlization` technique, and learned how to implement each and compared the results of using each.